bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/estimatepriority.md

 - n: "Blocks"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "Deprecated: will be removed in a later version of Bitcoin Core

-  The maximum number of blocks a transaction should have to wait before it is predicted to be included in a block based purely on its priority"
+  d: "Deprecated: will be removed in a later version of Bitcoin Core<br><br>The maximum number of blocks a transaction should have to wait before it is predicted to be included in a block based purely on its priority"

 {% enditemplate %}